-Studies say that representations that are too threatening have negative affect such as fear, and has only limited effectiveness in promoting positive behavioral change.
-In the academic article Social Representations, Identity, Threat and Coping Amid COVID-19, the authors Rusi Jaspar and Brigitte Nerlich, point out that some of the key representations of Covid-19 are that social distancing and the wearing of masks are necessary to reduce disease incidence.
+Studies say that representations that are too threatening have negative effect, such as fear, has only limited effectiveness in promoting positive behavioural change.
+In the academic article Social Representations, Identity, Threat and Coping Amid COVID-19, the authors Rusi Jaspar and Brigitte Nerlich, point out that some of the key representations of COVID-19 are that social distancing and the wearing of masks are necessary to reduce disease incidence.
 The study also indicates that individuals can respond to these representations in two ways: "Like others, I am at risk", or "Covid is dangerous, but I am young and healthy".

 One of the most accepted truth is that rivers don't go upstream.
 However, there are unusual situations that rivers can flow upstream.
 It is correct to say that for each generalisation, there is an exception.
 Nonetheless, it is almost certain that what happens upstream will affect downstream.
 Better, go with the flow!